WiliTheSParrow/UdemyCourse_Budgety/Readme.md

 * ...use event object,
 * ...and why make an initialization function,
 * ...choose function constructors that meet the app's needs,
-* ...set up a proper data structure for the budget controller
+* ...set up a proper data structure for the budget controller,
+* ...avoid conflicts in the data structures,
+* ...and why to pass data from  one module to another

 This project was built by <a href="https://www.linkedin.com/in/wjulia91/">Julia Wilhelm</a> for Jonas Schmedtmann's online course <a href="https://www.udemy.com/share/101WfeB0cbc1xbTHw=/">The Complete JavaScript Course 2020: Build Real Projects!</a>.
 Copyright © by Jonas Schmedtmann.